10 Top-Rated Tourist Attractions in Monastir

-As the birthplace of Tunisia's favourite son - Habib Bourguiba, founder of the Tunisian Rupublic - Monastir is home to a grand mosque in tribute to the ex-president.
-Taieb Bouzguenda built The Habib Bourguiba Mosque in 1963.
-It was modelled on the Hammouda Pacha Mosque in Tunis, and boasts a 41 m high octagonal minaret and a prayer hall that can accommodate a congregation of a thousand worshippers.
+As the birthplace of Tunisia's favorite son - Habib Bourguiba, founder of the Tunisian Republic - Monastir is home to a grand mosque in tribute to the ex-president.
+Taieb Bouzguenda built the Habib Bourguiba Mosque in 1963.
+It was modeled on the Hammouda Pacha Mosque in Tunis, and boasts a 41-meter-high octagonal minaret and a prayer hall that can accommodate a congregation of a thousand worshipers.

-The pretty seafront promenade (known as the Corniche) leads to the Port de Plaisance harbour where yachts bob jauntily on the Mediterranean.
-At sunset, this is a favoured place to go for an evening stroll.
-Just past the harbour area is the modern resort complex known as Village Touristique where some of Monastir's luxury hotels are located.
+Monastir's pretty seafront promenade (known as the Corniche) leads to the Port de Plaisance harbor, where pleasure yachts bob jauntily on the Mediterranean.
+Local yacht operators here can organize trips out onto the Mediterranean for a lazy day of swimming and sunbathing.
+At sunset, this is a favored place to head for an evening stroll, to catch some fresh sea air.
+Just past the harbor area is the modern beachfront resort complex known as Village Touristique, where most of Monastir's luxury hotels lie.

 7 El Djem

-For many visitors, a holiday in Monastir wouldn't be complete without a day trip to the mighty El Djem amphitheatre.
-This mammoth Roman relic can also be easily visited from Sousse, Sfax or Mahdia.
-One of the finest examples of surviving Roman amphitheatre architecture in the world, and the largest remaining in Africa, El Djem is one of Tunisia's not-to-be-missed star attractions.
+For most foreign tourists, a holiday in Monastir wouldn't be complete without a day trip to the mighty El Djem amphitheater, an easy 60-kilometer drive away from town.
+This mammoth Roman relic can also be easily visited from Sousse, Sfax, or Mahdia.
+One of the finest examples of surviving Roman amphitheater architecture in the world and the largest remaining in Africa, El Djem is one of Tunisia's not-to-be-missed star attractions.
 The wonderfully atmospheric monument transports you back to the glory days of the Roman Empire.